ivanbolcina/apvis4/README.md

 - Start shairport-sync:
   - using pulse audio as backend
-  - with metadata provided as pipe
+  - with metadata provided as pipe on disk
 - Start this application